realworldocaml/book/en/imperative-programming.md

 one of those implementations.

 Our dictionary, like those in Core and the standard library, will be implemented as a hash table.
-In particular, we'll use a _open hashing_ scheme, which is to say the hash table will be an array of buckets, each bucket containing a list of key/value pairs that have been hashed into that bucket.
+In particular, we'll use an _open hashing_ scheme, which is to say the hash table will be an array of buckets, each bucket containing a list of key/value pairs that have been hashed into that bucket.